 - High levels of homocysteine.
 Elevated levels of this amino acid in your blood can cause your arteries to thicken and scar, which makes them more susceptible to clots.

 - Cigarette smoking.
+Quit smoking to reduce your risk of a TIA and a stroke.
 Smoking increases your risk of blood clots, raises your blood pressure and contributes to the development of cholesterol-containing fatty deposits in your arteries (atherosclerosis).

 - Physical inactivity.
 Engaging in 30 minutes of moderate-intensity exercise most days helps reduce risk.

 - Poor nutrition.
-Eating too much fat and salt, in particular, increases your risk of a TIA and a stroke.
+Reducing your intake of fat and salt decreases your risk of a TIA and a stroke.

 - Heavy drinking.
 If you drink alcohol, limit yourself to no more than two drinks daily if you're a man and one drink daily if you're a woman.